Connecting African Malaria Researchers: MIMCom

 In the early 90s, the Internet was still in its infancy in the US, and the new digital world that would be created from social networking, social media, and the cell phone was waiting to be discovered.
 Even in the rudimentary environment at that time, Mark saw potential beyond the obvious business in hardware and software.
 As he worked on local access for students at the medical library and other central sites, he was downloading messages from a small low earth orbit satellite that passed over twice a day.
 His campus network ZamNet was one of the first Internet service providers on the African continent… (click to continue)

-Initially targeting one area of opportunity in 1997, NLM played a critical role with NIH in the Multilateral Initiative on Malaria (MIM), providing enhanced access to the Internet and to medical literature for malaria research sites in Africa where there was little or no access.
+Initially targeting one area of opportunity in 1997, NLM played a critical role with NIH in the Multilateral Initiative on Malaria (MIM) providing enhanced access to the Internet and to medical literature for malaria research sites in Africa where there was little or no access.
 Eventually comprising 27 sites in 14 countries, MIMCom was sustained by the research funders and partners at each site.
+MIMCom’s success led to successful initiatives with African medical librarians, journal editors, and medical students and were patterned on Julia’s earlier work at SatelLife and coordinated with

 Resources